Andrew-S-Rosen/cbe504/main.typ

 == Thermodynamic Equilibrium<thermo-eq>

 While this is a course on the kinetics of chemical reactions, we must also acknowledge the importance of thermodynamics, which dictates the equilibrium conditions of a reacting system.
+We will also see how the two concepts are intrinsically related.

 === Equilibrium Constants Based on Concentrations and Partial Pressures<equilibrium-constants>